FOR IMMEDIATE RELEASE

 Plaintiff, a former assisted living resident, claimed that in March 2017 she suffered a traumatic slip and fall after an employee of the facility negligently placed a food tray on the floor in a common area hallway.
 As a result of this fall, the Plaintiff brought a common law premises liability action against the assisted living facility claiming bodily injuries, disability, and damages in excess of $75,000.
 The action was initiated three years after the slip and fall.

-Khanal and Brown moved to dismiss the action and prepared a detailed memorandum of law.
+Khanal moved to dismiss the action and prepared a detailed memorandum of law.
 At the hearing, they argued the Plaintiff failed to bring her claims within two years and pursuant to Florida’s Assisted Living Facilities Act.
 Plaintiff asserted her negligence claim was based solely on the fact that she was a business invitee and as such the assisted living facility owed her a duty to maintain its premises in a safe condition.
 Plaintiff further proclaimed that common law negligence actions have a four-year statute of limitations.

 The Court was convinced by Khanal and Brown finding the civil enforcement section of Florida’s Assisted Living Facilities Act provides the exclusive remedy for a cause of action for a resident arising out of negligence.
 The Court ultimately concluded Plaintiff’s claim was now outside the two-year statute of limitations for assisted living negligence actions and therefore barred.